List of Garfield characters: Sonja

-Garfield's mother first appeared in the animated specials Garfield on the Town and Garfield: His 9 Lives.
+Sonja first appeared in the animated specials Garfield on the Town and Garfield: His 9 Lives.
 She has since made several cameos in the comic strip, including a December 1984 story that is a loose adaptation of Garfield on the Town.
-She also appeared once on Garfield and Friends, in an episode called "The Garfield Rap."
+She also appeared once on Garfield and Friends, in an episode called "The Garfield Rap".
 Sandi Huge provided her voice in the specials.